Achieving eXcellence in Liberal Education

 - Psychology & Sociology possibly, depending on specialization

 Writing is the only skill that is privileged in the AXLE curriculum.
-ALL STUDENTS MUST COMPLETE AT LEAST 3 WRITING COURSES UNDER AXLE.
-SOME WILL COMPLETE 4.
-(Transfer students must complete at least one writing course at Vanderbilt, and may be required to complete 2 or 3.)
+ALL STUDENTS MUST COMPLETE AT LEAST THREE WRITING COURSES UNDER AXLE.
+SOME WILL COMPLETE FOUR.
+(Transfer students must complete at least one writing course at Vanderbilt, and may be required to complete two or three.)